 When a new road is built, new traffic will divert onto it.
 Many people may make new trips they would otherwise not make, and will travel longer distances just because of the presence of the new road.
-This effect is known as ‘induced traffic’.
+This well-known and long-established effect is known as ‘induced traffic’.

 Induced traffic means that the predicted congestion benefits of a new road are often quickly eroded.
 Traffic levels on bypassed roads can also rise faster than expected due to induced traffic, all of which means the hoped-for benefits of a new road can evaporate very quickly.